What is Workers’ Compensation?

 Businesses and workers can seek detailed information about staying safe at work, workers compensation, including how to make a claim, and rights and responsibilities by visiting the NT WorkSafe website.

-WorkCover Queensland’s online service WorkCover Connect enables employers to manage their workers compensation insurance policies, track claims and analyse industry trends via a secure login.
+The website’s online service WorkCover Connect also helps employers to manage their workers compensation insurance policies, track claims and analyse industry trends via a secure login.

 ReturnToWorkSA is the government body that provides advice, support and insurance services to South Australian business and employees.
 All work injury and illness-related resources, together with workers compensation claim information can be found on the ReturnToWorkSA website.

 Workers compensation in Tasmania is regulated and administered by WorkSafe Tasmania.
 The Workers Compensation Handbook and The Workers Rehabilitation and Compensation Guide are two key resources available on their website to help both employers and workers understand their obligations during the claim process.